George Warren Alexander

-George Warren Alexander was a New Hampshire native who made significant contributions to the communities of Reading and West Reading in Berks County, Pennsylvania, from the mid-1800s to the early 1900s.
+George Warren Alexander (1829-1903) was a New Hampshire native who made significant contributions to the communities of Reading and West Reading in Berks County, Pennsylvania, from the mid-1800s to the early 1900s.

 Initially trained in factory operations at a cotton mill in Holyoke, Massachusetts during the early 1850s, he accepted a new manufacturing position in Berks County shortly thereafter.
 It was during that period of his life that he began his association with the volunteer militia of Pennsylvania when he joined, and was subsequently appointed captain of, the Reading Artillerists—a role that would later prompt his appointments to leadership roles with the 1st Pennsylvania Infantry Regiment and the 47th Pennsylvania Infantry Regiment during the American Civil War.

 Post-war, he founded and managed G.W.
 Alexander & Co., a successful hat manufacturing company in Berks County.

-Formative years
+Early life and education

-Born on May 9, 1829, he was a son of Philip C. and Mary Ann (Taylor) Alexander, and was known throughout most of his life as "G.W."
-His entry on a Massachusetts marriage ledger documents his place of birth as Derry, Rockingham County, New Hampshire.
+Alexander was born on May 9, 1829, the son of Philip C. and Mary Ann (Taylor) Alexander.
+He was known throughout most of his life as "G.W."
+His entry on a Massachusetts marriage ledger documents his place of birth as Derry, New Hampshire.

-By September 1850, Alexander had relocated to Holyoke, Hampden County, Massachusetts, where he resided with his parents and sisters: Elvina, Rosette, Sarah, Merriam, Lois and Dorothy.
+By September 1850, Alexander had relocated to Holyoke, Massachusetts, where he resided with his parents and six sisters: Elvina, Rosette, Sarah, Merriam, Lois, and Dorothy.
 Also residing with the family in 1850 was his future wife, Harriet N. Appleton, a daughter of Robert and Jane Appleton.
-Sometime after their marriage in Holyoke on September 10, 1851, G.W. and Harriet Alexander relocated to Reading, Pennsylvania.
+Sometime after their marriage in Holyoke, Massachusetts on September 10, 1851, G.W. and Harriet Alexander relocated to Reading, Pennsylvania.